 It is also important to know that your chances for having the best possible outcome are highest in the hands of a medical team that is experienced in treating tumors in the brain and spine.

 Surgery: Depending on the grade and location of the tumor, surgical options range from minimally invasive endoscopic treatment to complex skull base surgery.
 Language preservation surgery is performed with functional MRI, or awake craniotomy mapping.
 Motor skills preservation surgery is also performed with functional MRI and intraoperative cortical and subcortical mapping.

 Radiation therapy: Frequently used in the brain and spine to destroy tumor cells while minimizing damage to healthy tissue, radiation treatment options offered at Winship include: external beam radiation (intensity-modulated radiotherapy and on-board imaging), and Linear Accelerator-based and Gamma Knife© radiosurgery, a minimally invasive alternative to surgery.
 Watch the video to learn more about Gamma Knife© radiosurgery at Winship.
-Proton therapy will also be available in 2016 at the Emory Proton Therapy Center.
 Learn more about radiation therapy treatments and services.

 Chemotherapy: Chemotherapy is often used in conjunction with other therapies to treat brain cancer.
 The cancer-killing drugs can be delivered through an IV, orally or in slow-release wafers.